ajaymkaushik/LiferayObjectGraphs/README.md

 You will need to create an object with the right fields and create entries in the table before you try and use this code.
 Lot of examples are available on the web to create an object in Liferay 7.4.
 This code uses consistent code to get data from objects using Liferay.Util.Fetch function and then uses fusion charts to create the charts.
+The .zip files can be used to import this code as fragments directly in your instance.
+The code will not work until you have a similar structure in your objects.